-18 June - 13 July 2017This project will gather several young people who participated in previous Brave Kids editions.
+18 June - 13 July 2017This project gathers several young people who participated in previous Brave Kids editions.

 2016 pilot editon participants: Derrick and Mercy from Uganda, Mili from Norway, Khawa from Chechnya, Pema from Nepalu, Adam from Izrael and Ola from Poland.

-DESCRIPTION OF THE PROJECT As a parallel project to the 8th edition of Brave Youth, our parallel project Brave Kids' parallel project dedicated to former partecipants.
+DESCRIPTION OF THE PROJECT This year we had the 2nd edition of Brave Youth, our parallel project Brave Kids' parallel project dedicated to former partecipants.
 We offer them the opportunity to experience the beauty of Brave Kids one more time.
 In this way, we hope to give continuity to the learning process that has started with their first partecipation to the prooject.
-Our plan is to bring back to Poland young people who participated in the Brave Kids project as children and have now grown to become young adults who continue supporting their communities through art or in any other way and contribute to other people’s growth.
-Young people who are now too old for Brave Kids participation can keep the positive energy of Brave Kids and have a chance for an international experience with peers in an unique artistic environment one more time.
-Our goal is to make a change in the lives of both Brave Kids and Brave Youth by providing them with an opportunity for cultivating discovery, personal growth, leadership, teamwork, and compassion.
+Our plan is to bring back to Poland young people who participated in the Brave Kids project as children and now are young adults supporting their communities through art or with other means, contributing to other people’s growth.
+They can keep the positive energy of Brave Kids and have a chance for an international experience with peers in an unique artistic environment one more time.
+It is an opportunity both for Youth and Kids to cultivate discovery, personal growth, leadership, teamwork, and compassion.

-We want to directly connect Brave Kids participants with Brave Youth so they can inspire each other.
-We believe that by sharing the example of the work done in their communities, Brave Kids will be inspired to try to do the same in the future.
-Brave Youth will also have the opportunity to engage in the artistic elements of Brave Kids alongside professional artistic instructors, working as volunteers, in a process that help them to develop their artistic skills.
-They will stay close to Brave Kids participants assisting artistic instructors as volunteers.
-Staying with Polish host families will allow participants of Brave Youth and local families to gain an inside look into other cultures and traditions.
-During the program participants will also have chance to present their work in the local communities and to teach their own abilities to local children.
+During the project, Brave Kids participants and Brave Youth are in direct contact in order to inspire each other.
+We believe that with Youth sharing the example of the work done in their communities, Brave Kids will be inspired to follow a similar path.
+Brave Youth have the opportunity to be engaged in the artistic activities of Brave Kids alongside professional artistic instructors, working as volunteers, in a process that help them to develop their artistic skills.
+Staying with Polish host families allows participants of Brave Youth and local families to gain an insight into eachother's cultures and traditions.
+During the program participants also have chance to present their work in the local communities and to teach their own abilities to local children.

-These activities will allow young people to enrich their leadership and artistic skills, gain new experience, and serve as examples for their younger peers.
-Young people will come to Poland for three and a half weeks.
-The project will take place in Poland, in Wrocław, Przemyśl, Warsaw, and Wałbrzych with two Brave Youth participants in each city during the first two weeks (First Stage of Brave Kids).
-The Brave Youth participants in each city will stay with one local family.
-During the second stage of the project In Oborniki Śląskie (small green town 20 km from Wrocław), participants will stay with Brave Kids participants in the hostel.
-In 2017 we plan to host around 150 kids that will be accommodated in guest houses (as in Krosnice or Zagorze in previous editions).
+These activities allow young people to enrich their leadership and artistic skills, gain new experience, and serve as examples for their younger peers.
+The total length of the project is three and a half weeks.
+The project took place in Poland and Slovakia, in the cities of Wrocław, Wałbrzych and Košice during the first two weeks (First Stage of Brave Kids) where they stay with one local family.
+During the second stage of the project in Oborniki Śląskie (small green town 20 km from Wrocław), participants stay with around 150 Brave Kids participants in a common venue (while in the previous editions the second part of the project took place in Krosnice or Zagorze).

 COSTS and ELIGIBILITY The project undertakes to cover all costs of accommodation, food and local transport for all participants.
 The project in general DOES NOT cover the costs for international travel.
-However in certain cases, with attention to our recruitment criteria, the project will cover the costs of international travel.
+However in certain cases, according to our recruitment criteria and Youth economical resources, the project can cover the costs of the international travel.

-- are active in their community and can prove that.
+- being active in the community and being able to prove it.